Oyez

 Oyez (/oʊˈjɛz/, /oʊˈjeɪ/, /oʊˈjɛs/; more rarely with the word stress at the beginning) is a traditional interjection said two or three times in succession to introduce the opening of a court of law.
-The interjection is also traditionally used by town criers to attract the attention of the public to public proclamations.
+The interjection was also traditionally used by town criers to attract the attention of the public to public proclamations.

+History

 Until the 18th century, speaking English in an English court of law was not required and one could instead use Law French, a form of French that evolved after the Norman Conquest, when Anglo-Norman became the language of the upper classes in England.
 Oyez descends from the Anglo-Norman oyez, the plural imperative form of oyer, from French ouïr, "to hear"; thus oyez means "hear ye" and was used as a call for silence and attention.
 It was common in medieval England, and France.

+Current usage

+United Kingdom

+In the United Kingdom, the Common Crier of the City of London howls the phrase for all of the city's public proclamations, most notably the opening and closing of the Common Halls for the elections of the lord mayor and the sheriffs at Guildhall.
+His other duties include the reading of the proclamation dissolving Parliament from the steps of the Royal Exchange in London.
+Traditionally, a proclamation is delivered to the Mansion House from the Privy Council Office, at which point it is given to the Common Crier, who proceeds to read it publicly.

+The phrase is also used by the Beadle at the start of a Wardmote in wards of the City of London: "Oyez, oyez, oyez.
+All manner of persons who have anything to do at this Court of Wardmote for the Ward of [ward name] holden here this day before Alderman [name], Alderman of this Ward, draw near and give your attendance.
+God save the King."